Nov 25 2011

 Negotiating Breakfast with My Daughter

 Almost every day, we are all negotiating something.
 I did it this morning with my 9-year-old daughter.
 We negotiated about her breakfast.
 She wanted chocolate donuts, not one, but two!
-Once we formulated the premise for the sign-off, i.e., what each side had to have, we then had the core of the deal.
+Once we formulated the premise for the sign-off, i.e., what each side wanted, we then had the core of the deal.

 My position was clear.
 “You cannot have donuts for breakfast.”
 Her position was, “Donuts is the only way to make this deal work.”